loopbackio/loopback.io/pages/en/lb2/Creating-components.md

 };
 ```

-{% include note.html content="To better understand how routing works in LoopBack and how it affects components, see  [Routing](Routing.html)." %}
+{% include note.html content="For more information on routing in LoopBack and how it affects components, see  [Routing](Routing.html).
+" %}

 While a lot of components mount a middleware of some kind, all components need not do so.
 For example, this component prints the `loopback` version on initialization, and does nothing more than that.